 - Mould allergy

 This is just a sample of the more common allergies that can lead to a compensation claim so don’t worry if yours isn’t listed as we can still help.
-Please call our team to discuss when you’re ready to begin a claim.
+If you’re wondering ‘can I claim compensation for an allergic reaction?’, please call our team to discuss your situation.

 Less Common Types Of Allergic Reaction